 Ingredients

-This is totally one of those “no recipe” recipes.
-I suggest preparing it to taste with ingredients that are agreeable to you!
+Once you roast the squash, I suggest preparing it to taste with ingredients that are agreeable to you!
 Here are some suggestions to make a super tasty side dish.

 - Mashed Potato Squash – These little white acorn squash usually weigh about 1-2 pounds each.
 Plan for about one pound of squash per person.